We've put together a list of the questions we are most commonly asked. Click on a question to see the response.

-Your first class will cost £10 (cash or cheque only).
-As an introduction to the studio, your second and third classes are FREE within 10 days.
+Your first class will cost £15 (cash or cheque only).
+As an introduction to the studio this gives you two weeks to practise as many classes as you like.

 This is a 90 minute Hatha Yoga class practised in a heated room.
 It’s that simple!

 Men and women of all levels practise together because this series is suitable for everyone, regardless of your age, ability, flexibility, size, shape and physical history.

 You should be prepared to work hard and sweat.

 You should also be prepared to meet wonderful, positive and open-minded people who make up our studio’s community!